kfarst/agent/README.md

 Minimalistic Swift HTTP request agent for iOS and OS X.

-Agent provides an API that lets you easily and worry free craft HTTP requests primarily to JSON based web services.
+## Introduction

+This is a tiny framework that gives you nice a API for crafting HTTP requests.

 While Agent is mainly for JSON it also lets you send and access the raw data of a request and response.
 However if you are looking for a more feature complete library please take a look at [Alamofire](https://github.com/Alamofire/Alamofire).

-## Introduction

-This is a tiny framework that gives you nice a API for crafting HTTP requests.

 ## Usage